CraigIDent/SpliSER/README.md

 Sample4 /path/to/Sample4.SpliSER.tsv  /path/to/bams/Sample4.bam

 ```
-* The samplesFile parameter changed from -s to -S in v0.1.3 onwards

 * The **outputPath** needs to end with the sample prefix, so if you are processing samples for a WT vs mutant analysis, your output path might read '-o /path/to/directory/WTvsMut'; this will produce a file WTvsMut.combined.tsv in the folder /path/to/directory.